thrawn01/hugo-blog/content/post/golang-testing-package-encourages-good-package-design.markdown

  $ go tool cover -html=coverage.out
 ```

-Following this rule can avoid writing brittle tests of tightly coupled
-private functions that are covered by tests on the public surface.
+This tool or one like it should be an important part of any CI setup.

 ## How do I avoid crowding the public surface?
 Inevitably you will write some general interfaces which are useful to many
-parts of your code, but are not strictly apart of the public surface you
+parts of our code, but are not strictly apart of the public surface you
 wish to present.
 These interfaces are perfect candidates for placement in a
 sub-package.
 In this way we create a testable public interface for our private
 code to use, but which is not strictly apart of our main packages public